openmole/gridscale/README.md

 To submit a job to **DIRAC**:

-    implicit val p12certificate = new P12HTTPSAuthentication {
+    val dirac = new DIRACJobService with P12HTTPSAuthentication {
+      def group = "biomed_user"
+      def service = "https://ccdirac06.in2p3.fr:9178"
       def certificate = new File("/path/to/your/certificate.p12")
       def password = "youpassword"
-    }

-    val dirac = new DIRACJobService {
-      def group = "biomed_user"
-      def service = "https://ccdirac06.in2p3.fr:9178"
     }

     val job = new DIRACJobDescription {